jon.recoil.org

 type t

-(** [round] rounds an int to a multiple of a given [to_multiple_of] argument, according
+(** [round] rounds an int to a multiple of a given [to_multiple_of] argument,

-[to_multiple_of <= 0].
-If the result overflows (too far positive or too far
+raise if [to_multiple_of <= 0].
+If the result overflows (too far positive or too

-negative), [round] returns an incorrect result.
+far negative), [round] returns an incorrect result.

 {v